 The health care and social assistance industry is projected to create about 28 percent of all new jobs created in the U.S. economy by 2020.
 This industry—which includes public and private hospitals, nursing and residential care facilities, and individual and family services—is expected to grow by 33 percent, or 5.7 million new jobs.” –U.S. Bureau of Labor Statistics

-If you are an allied health professional looking to boost your career and your earnings, a bachelor of science in health services can give you the administration, management, and communicaiton skills you need to advance to the next level.
+If you are an allied health professional looking to boost your career and your earnings, a Bachelor of Science in Health Services can give you the administration, management, and communication skills you need to advance to the next level.

-Students must earn a minimum of 120 credits to complete the Bachelor of Science degree with a major in health services.
-Of this total, the degree consists of 12 credits of required health services courses and up to 24 credits of professional courses, with the remainder consisting of general education courses and electives.
+Students must earn a minimum of one hundred twenty credits to complete the Bachelor of Science degree with a major in health services.
+Of this total, the degree consists of twelve credits of required health services courses and up to twenty-four credits of professional courses, with the remainder consisting of general education courses and electives.

-A minimum of 12 credits, or four courses, are required as follows:
+A minimum of twelve credits (four courses) are required as follows:

 |NUR 1765||Risk Factors and Health||3|